About Our Services and Office

 - Custom made orthotics, heat-molded, available to take home the same-day.

-- EKG (electrocardiogram) and spirometry (lung function testing) at both offices.
+- EKG (electrocardiogram) and spirometry (lung function testing).

-- On-site Ultrasound testing and echocardiograms, by appointment, at both offices.
+- On-site Ultrasound testing and echocardiograms, by appointment.

 - Nerve testing that is non-invasive and normally non-painful.